What is your typical fitness routine?

 Functional movements were designed to help improve quality of life through major muscle groups which we use in daily activities and put an emphasis on core strength and stability.
 For example, a squat mimics the motion of sitting down or picking objects up at lower levels.
 A press mimics the motion of you pushing objects up above your head such as putting boxes on a higher shelf.
 Functional movements recruit larger groups of muscles and help build the infrastructure for the rest of your fitness journey.

 No matter how you’re training, be sure to add some varieties of these movements into your routine with different forms and modalities to see a change in how your body performs overall.
 They don’t only have to be performed with large barbell weights either, you can also perform these movements with just bodyweight and/or use any piece of free-weight equipment you have on hand.
 Functional movements build overall strength and can improve isolated focused movements even more because you already have control over the rest of your body.
+To create a routine that fits your body, including the aforementioned exercises and targeting the body parts you want to focus on more, find a personal trainer near you to give a professional hand in the process.

 Be One with Your Body